 Some counties have adopted an auto-debit policy for final payments whereby bidders either place their registration fee with ACH or complete an ACH pre-authorization form prior to placing bids.
 At the close of the sale, successful bidders are automatically debited for their final payment using the bank account information provided.
-There is a potential for a successful bidder's balance due to exceed authorized ACH transaction limits authorized by the Worcester.
+There is a potential for a successful bidder's balance due to exceed authorized ACH transaction limits authorized by the Worcester County.
 If this occurs, the successful bidder will be required to make their final payment via wire transfer and will be contacted by Realauction Customer Service with instructions.

 Wire transfers and counter payments - Wire transfers, cash, cashier’s checks and money orders may also be accepted, however, these forms of payment are not processed online and must be delivered to the designated Treasurer's office by the date/time specified.

 It is the bidder’s responsibility to make all registration fee and final payments in the time specified using the payment method(s) permitted.
 There will be NO exceptions.

 Some banks charge a handling fee for wire transactions.
 If required, it is the bidder’s responsibility to add any additional fees to the amount wired to ensure full payment reaches the Treasurer’s account in the time allotted.